Colonialism & Collective Trauma - Europe & Africa

 Kosha Anja Joubert

 serves as CEO of the Pocket Project.
 She holds an MSc in Organisational Development, is an international facilitator, author, coach and consultant, and has worked extensively in the fields of sustainable development, curriculum development and intercultural collaboration.
 Kosha grew up in South Africa under Apartheid and has been dedicated to the healing of divides and collective trauma ever since.
-She has been learning with Thomas Hübl for 15 years.
-She has served as a host and mentor for almost all of Thomas Hübl’s online courses, co-moderated two of the Celebrate Life Festivals and was a co-host of the 2019 and 2020 Online Summit on Collective Trauma.
+Kosha has received the Dadi Janki Award for engaging spirituality in life and work and the One World Award for her work with the Global Ecovillage Network.
+She serves as host and mentor on Thomas’ online courses, co-moderated two Celebrate Life Festivals and was a co-host of the 2019 and 2020 Online Summit on Collective Trauma.